neon experiences (2026): After the big relaunch – is neon still worth it?

 • No fractional trading, i.e. no fractions of ETFs and shares possible

-The neon savings plan enables regular and automated investing in equities and ETFs, including some that are commission-free (left), such as the extremely broadly diversified Invesco FTSE All-World UCITS ETF Acc (right).
+The neon savings plan enables regular and automated investing in equities and ETFs, including some that are commission-free (left), such as the very broadly diversified Invesco FTSE All-World UCITS ETF Acc (right).

 The investment universe of neon

-The investment universe consists of the following product categories and products (as of May 15, 2025, based on the filter function of neon invest):
+The investment universe consists of the following product categories and products (as at 16.1.2026, based on the filter function of neon invest):

 neon experience